1

 「今大王與秦,則秦必弱韓、魏; 與齊,則齊必弱楚、魏。 魏弱則割河外,韓弱則效宜陽,宜陽效則上郡絕,河外割則道不通,楚弱則無援。 此三策者,不可不孰計也。

 'Now if Your Majesty allies with Qin, then Qin will certainly weaken Han and Wei; If you ally with Qi, then Qi will certainly weaken Chu and Wei.
 If Wei weakens, it will cede the lands beyond the Yellow River; if Han weakens, it will surrender Yiyang.
 If Yiyang is surrendered, then Shang Commandery will be cut off; if the lands beyond the Yellow River are ceded, then the roads will not pass through.
 If Chu weakens, it will have no aid.
-These three strategies cannot fail to be carefully calculated.
+These three strategies must be calculated carefully.

 11